 The 42 recommendations contained in the Report “Action for Growth: Policy Recommendations and Action Plan 2018-2021 for growth in the Americas” are divided into five strategic themes.

 Both the public and private sectors play a determining role in building a transparent economy that enables sustained growth.

-These recommendations not only work to curtail corruption, but also support a regulatory environment that protects both businesses and consumers, while encouraging growth.
+ABD’s recommendations seek not only work to curtail corruption, but also support a regulatory environment that protects both businesses and consumers, while encouraging.

-Improvements to trade efficiency and infrastructure (physical and digital) represent economic growth opportunities for larger businesses and MSMEs alike.
-Each 1% reduction to the costs of global trade translates into an increase in global income of up to US$40 billion.
+Improvements to trade efficiency and logistics infrastructure (physical and digital) represent economic growth opportunities for the Americas.

-LAC’s rich natural resource base (including renewables like wind, water and solar energy, as well as non-renewables like mineral and petroleum) offer great potential to meet global energy, food security, and extractive industry needs in a sustainable fashion.
-Not only are there opportunities to take the lead in solving these global issues, there are also significant economic gains to be had.
+The rich natural resource base in the Americas (including renewables like wind, water and solar energy, as well as non-renewables like mineral and petroleum) offer great potential to meet global energy, food security, and extractive industry needs in a sustainable fashion.
+Not only are there opportunities to take the lead in solving these global issues, but there are also significant economic gains to be had.

 LAC invests approximately 0.7% of its gross domestic product (GDP) in research and development (R&D), while the world averages approximately 1.7% and North America and Western Europe lead R&D investment at 2.4% of GDP.

 Creating a business climate that promotes investment in innovation is a key component to increase competitiveness in the global economy.
 However, to sustain innovation in our hemisphere over time, a qualified workforce trained with the appropriate skills for the jobs of the future is necessary.

 ABD seeks to promote innovation as a long-term strategy, as well as policies that support workforce development focused on the skill sets necessary in the job market.